Lithuania National Overview

 Colleges and universities are funded through governmental grants, i.e. the state budget for studies (which varies depending on the number of students receiving study grants), state revenue for annual artistic and research results, tuition fees of students, project based funding, and revenue from other services to society (own money).

-In Lithuania, bachelor studies in music last for four years and amount to 240 ECTS; master studies take two years and amount to 120 ECTS.
-From 2017, bachelor studies may last for three years, and master studies for one year and a half.
-At least 45 ECTS must be completed in one year.
-The main requirement for the curriculum is to implement the intended learning outcomes, as it is described in the Descriptor of the Study Field of Music, i.e. document developed by experts and approved by the Minister of Education and Science of the Republic of Lithuania.
+The main requirement for the professional music curriculum is to implement the intended learning outcomes, as it is described in the Descriptor of the Study Field of Music, i.e. document developed by experts and approved by the Minister of Education and Science of the Republic of Lithuania.

-Study programmes in music cover the following subjects: Music Performance (LMTA, KU, VMU); Composition (LMTA, KTU), Musical Folklore (LMTA), Music Theory and Criticism (LMTA), Sound Directing (LMTA).
-Music-related studies consist of the following subjects: Music Technology (KTU) and Music Production (VMU).
+Study programmes in music cover the following subjects: Music Performance (LMTA and VMU); Composition (LMTA, KTU), Musical Folklore (LMTA), Music Theory and Criticism (LMTA).
+Music-related studies consist of the following subjects: Music Technology, Electronic Composition and Performance (KTU) and Music Production (VMU).
 Joint interdisciplinary study programme (master studies) in Music Therapy is offered by the Lithuanian Academy of Music and Theatre (music) and Vilnius University (medical and health sciences).

-Genres in Music Performance: Early Music (launched in 2017), Classical & Contemporary, Pop & Jazz, and Folk Music.
+Genres in Music Performance: Early Music, Classical & Contemporary, Pop & Jazz, and Folk Music.

-Classical Music Performance includes Accordion, Choir Conducting, Conducting, Military Band Conducting, Singing, Piano, Harpsichord, Organ & Harpsichord, Wind and Percussion Instruments, String Instruments, Chamber Music (master studies only) and Piano Accompaniment (master studies only).
+Classical Music Performance includes Accordion, Choir Conducting, Conducting, Military Band Conducting, Singing, Piano, Harpsichord, Organ & Harpsichord, Wind and Percussion Instruments, String Instruments, Chamber Music (MA only), Contemporary Music (MA only) and Piano Accompaniment (MA only).

 Popular music studies are delivered at college-level institutions (bachelor studies, professional bachelor degree).
 Jazz studies (vocal and instrumental, in both cycles) are offered at university-level higher education institutions.

-Composition studies: Academic Composition (BA) and Digital Technologies (MA) study programmes are offered at LMTA.
-Music related studies – Electronic Music Composition & Performance (MA) are offered at KTU.
+Composition studies: Academic Composition (BA), Digital Production (BA) and Digital Technologies (MA) study programmes are offered at LMTA.
+Music related studies – Music Technology (BA), Electronic Music Composition and Performance (MA) are offered at KTU.

 |Entry requirements 1st cycle||

 All higher education institutions receive a fixed quota of a state-funded study places per study branch and study cycle.
 Students compete for a state-funded study place during jointly organised entrance examinations.
-The joint panel is formed for every specialisation and includes representatives of all universities in Lithuania which offer studies in music.
+The joint panel is formed for every programme and includes representatives of all universities in Lithuania which offer studies in music.
 HEI may admit more successful students than they receive state-funded study places.
-European citizens have the same rights as national students and may compete for a state-funded study place.
+European citizens have the same rights as national students and may compete for a state-funded study place, but only to programmes taught in English (for example, Music Performance and Composition at LMTA).
 Students from non-EU countries must pay a tuition fee.
 The fee is fixed and approved by the Government, and is the same for students of all nationalities including the Lithuanians who successfully pass entrance exams but are entitled to a state-funded study place or study grant.

-Candidates who hold the general education certificate, have pre-college musical education and have successfully passed entrance exams are enrolled in the first cycle studies.
+Candidates who hold the Maturity Certificate, have pre-college musical education and have successfully passed entrance exams are enrolled in the first cycle studies.
 Admission to every study programme of the first study cycle (bachelor) is organised by the Association of Lithuanian Higher Education Institutions for Organisation of Joint Admission (LAMA BPO), http://www.lamabpo.lt/turinys/holders-foreign-qualifications.
 Admission requirements are announced on the website of the Association, and websites of each higher education institution.

 |Entry requirements 2nd cycle||

 Holders of Bachelor’s qualification (BMus, BA) may enter the second cycle studies.
-Entrance exams include audition (for music performers) or portfolio (for composers, sound directors), and interview (discussion on the topics related to the selected study programme and specialisation).
+Entrance exams include audition (for music performers) or portfolio (for composers), and interview (discussion on the topics related to the selected study programme and specialisation).
 Entrance requirements are announced on the websites of higher education institutions.

 |% of students who continue with 2nd cycle||About 50% of first cycle graduates continue studies in the second cycle|